Updated: Apr 20

 Bowen is usually performed over loose clothing, without the use of lotions or oils.
 This often appeals to clients who may be shy about exposing their bodies, or do not wish to have oils or lotions applied.

-A Touch of Energy: can we compare Bowen with thechniques such as Reiki?
+A Touch of Energy: can we compare Bowen with techniques such as Reiki?

-Compared with techniques like reiki or Therapeutic Touch, Bowen is not specifically energy work; however, Bowen practitioners are very aware of the body’s energy field, and the interaction between the client and practitioner can yield subtle sensations and vibrations throughout the client’s body that may feel like energy shifts.
+Compared with techniques like Reiki or Therapeutic Touch, Bowen is not specifically energy work; however, Bowen practitioners are very aware of the body’s energy field, and the interaction between the client and practitioner can yield subtle sensations and vibrations throughout the client’s body that may feel like energy shifts.
 The Bowen practitioner has the client’s optimal wellness at heart, but is not intentionally inducing energy effects during a session.

 Bowen practitioners are trained to develop a high level of tissue-tension sensitivity and tune into non verbal body language that can inform them of their client’s state of energy and responses to the work.